Forms & Templates

 Other documents you provide participants may range from recruitment materials to debriefing forms offered post-participation.
 Everything that you intend to provide a participant should be presented to the IRB as part of your protocol application via CAYUSE.

-If you are uncertain whether your activity meets the regulatory definiton of human subjects research, submit a "Help me determine if my project meets the regulatory definition of human subjects research and requires IRB review" application by selecting that option in question A.1 of the general information section.
+If you are uncertain whether your activity meets the regulatory definition of human subjects research, submit a "Help me determine if my project meets the regulatory definition of human subjects research and requires IRB review" application by selecting that option in question A.1 of the general information section.
 This abbreviated application path allows ORP and the IRB to make a determination about whether the project requires review.

 If your project does not meet the regulatory definition of human subjects research, the IRB will not review or validate your plan to consent any of your participants.
 However, consent is a best practice for any activities involving human participants, and all templates and training resources are still available.
 Please remove reference to IRB review and approval from the documents if you adapt them for non human subjects research projects.